-- you are a British citizen; - you have a right of 'permanent residence' in the UK; - you have been granted 'indefinite leave to remain'; - you have a right of abode in the UK.
+- you are a British citizen;

+- you have been granted 'indefinite leave to remain';

+- you have a right of abode in the UK.

 Further information about the right of permanent residence and other immigration issues can be obtained from the Home Office.